 ALL Eucharistic Visitors (new and those currently licensed) that did not attend the training last year MUST take this training and be licensed before they are authorized to take communion to others.
 In addition, rectors, vicars, priests-in-charge, and deacons are also welcomed and encouraged to take the training.
 We will be offering ideas and options that may assist you as you plan for the immediate future of your communal worship and supervision of your Eucharistic Visitors.

 In order for EVs to be licensed, they must also be current with Safeguarding God’s People training.
-You can register for Safeguarding God’s People here .
-Registration code: edsd619
+For more information on Safeguarding God’s People online training, including how to set up your training profile and get started, click HERE.

 The Eucharistic Visitor Training Workshop is an hour-long workshop designed for our current way of being Church at this time.
 It’s designed to equip and license you to practice this pastoral ministry of Presence, Healing and Hope.
 You will learn the history and theological underpinnings of this ministry and you will also be instructed and provided the experience of in-home communion service.